matijapretnar/aeff/README.md

   which loads all the commands in all the listed files and starts evaluating the given program, displaying all outgoing signals and the terminal configuration (if there is one).
 Non-deterministic reductions are chosen randomly and there is no option of introducing external interrupts.
-For running the examples in `examples/`, also include `stdlib.aeff` in the list of files to load.
+If you do not want to load the standard library, run Æff with the `--no-stdlib` option.